thomasher05/restoration-mod-fans_addons/README.md

 Scout G7 deals 25% more damage on headshots at the cost of less damage

-Widomaker TX is a primary and deals more headshot damage, but has less body shot damage
+Widomaker TX is a primary and deals more headshot damage, but has less body shot damage and fires slower.

+# Mutators:

+Ludicrous Mode: Enemies drop one less ammo pickup.

+Warthogs: All types of bulldozers have a chance to spawn a flamethrower weilding Warthog.

+Oops!
+All Specials!: Only special units spawn.

+Semi-Auto Shotgun Bulldozers spawns miniguns (`Loc.lua` was changed to reflect this)

 # Voicelines: